cjenniferwong/project_kojack/MVP_Summary.md

 Additionally, I would like some input into what can be added to round-out my project.
 What are some techniques that you would like to see from my project?
 My only main objectives is to do some sort of recommendation (because this is the area that I'm most interested in working in after bootcamp), and maybe neural networks because it's cool and I didnt use it for any of my projects so far.

 I would have liked to grab the song from the interwebs and try to make recommendations based on the song itself, but i'm not sure how difficult that is.
 Just an idea.

-Data: A table with variables name and variable type fields, listing the variables you'd like to utilize

-Known unknowns: A list of items with an unclear level of effort, or which will require special attention